 must have at least a 3.0 GPA, be able to make at least a one-year commitment, and show a strong interest in research related to adoption, sexual orientation, gender, parenthood, and/or diverse families more generally.
 Most undergraduate students who work in the lab choose to work in the lab for more than a year.
-Thus, students should ideally apply for a research assistant position in their sophomore or junior years.
+Thus, students should ideally apply for a research assistant position in their second or third year at Clark.
 Undergraduate students who are interested in applying for a research assistant position should use this online form.

 “Entering in as a freshman, I knew that I wanted to make a difference, whatever that difference may be.
 My experiences in the lab over the past four years proved to me that I do have the drive and the skills to make an impact on this world when I leave Clark.” — Clark University graduate

 adoption in the Diverse Families Lab that I decided to pursue a career working in the adoption field.
 I recently started working at a social service agency as an adoption social worker.
 I primarily work with people adopting children from the foster care system.
 I also assist with international and private adoptions.
 I am really enjoying the work I am doing.
 I really appreciate being a part of a lab that allowed me to get to this point.” — Clark University graduate